-President Sullivan has announced that the University is granting an additional break day for 2013.
-In addition to the previously announced dates of December 26, 27 and 30, the University is recognizing Monday, December 23 as a Winter Break day.
-These four Winter Break days for 2013 are a paid University break.
+The University of Vermont is granting an additional break day for 2014.
+The four Winter Break days are December 26, 29, and 30, 2014 and January 2, 2015.
+These four Winter Break days for 2014 are a paid University break.
 They are not additional holidays, vacation, or personal days and consequently are not subject to any type of additional pay.

 Non-represented staff who work these days will be paid at their normal rate of pay, with an opportunity to take the four special days at another time.
 For staff represented by bargaining units, eligibility for the four break days will be established in consultation with the appropriate union representatives.